 Fortunately, there are a few things you can do to keep your students engaged in your online lessons.
 Let’s talk about a few of them!

 According to the University of Washington, “engaging students in the learning process increases their attention and focus, motivates them to practice higher-level critical thinking skills, and promotes meaningful learning experiences”.

 The question is how do you boost student engagement in a virtual classroom setting?
 The seven strategies outlined below will help.

 Student engagement starts with a quality lesson plan.
 You can’t expect students to engage in your teachings if the material is boring or presented in a boring way.

 So, take the time to dig deep into the topic you’re teaching.
-Mine it for interesting facts, stories, and statistics you can share with your class.
+Mine is for interesting facts, stories, and statistics you can share with your class.
 Then logically teach the information.
-One of the best ways to do this is to use a mind mapping tool like Mindomo.
+One of the best ways to do this is to use a mind map creator like Mindomo.

 Start with your main topic.
 Then list every subtopic you plan to cover and fill them in with interesting information to share.
 Once all your ideas are cataloged, you can rearrange them so that each subtopic flows into the next one.

 When creating your lesson plan, make sure you keep it concise.
 Student attention spans have never been shorter — especially when learning online.
 The shorter your classes are, the better chance your students have of engaging in your lesson and retaining the information.